 If an applicant has been denied admission due to a crime conviction, he/she will be notified and will have the option to appeal this decision to the Admissions & Credits Committee.

 Students enrolling in a West Virginia public institution of higher education shall be assigned a residency status for admission, tuition, and fee purposes by the institutional officer designated by the president.
 In determining residency classification, the issue is essentially one of domicile.
 In general, the domicile of a person is that person’s true, fixed, permanent home and place of habitation.
 The decision shall be based upon information furnished by the student and all other relevant information.
-The designated officer is authorized to require such written documents, affidavits, verifications, or other evidence as is deemed necessary to establish the domicile of a student.
+The designated officer is authorized to require such written documents, affidavits, verification, or other evidence as is deemed necessary to establish the domicile of a student.
 The burden of establishing domicile for admission, tuition, and fee purposes is upon the student.